-CAISO offers a proposal to modify the RA import rules adopted in D.20-06-028.132 CAISO asserts that non-resource specific firm energy contracts cannot address speculative supply or double-counting concerns, and thus, contracts that do not specify a resource should not count as RA.
+CAISO offers a proposal to modify the RA import rules adopted in D.20-06-028.
+CAISO asserts that non-resource specific firm energy contracts cannot address speculative supply or double-counting concerns, and thus, contracts that do not specify a resource should not count as RA.
 CAISO recommends that only resource-specific imports should be eligible for RA to include: (1) dynamically scheduled resource-specific resources, (2) pseudo-tied resources, and (3) non-dynamically resource-specific resources consisting of a single resource, a portfolio or aggregation of resources in a balancing authority area (BAA).
 CAISO also proposes that import contracts include an attestation to ensure the contract meets the requirements and that the CAISO tariff require scheduling coordinators to submit an attestation verifying certain requirements, including that the import is owned by the LSE that will provide the RA or contracted by the seller to provide the import to the LSE, that the import will not be committed to any entity other than the LSE, etc.

-CAISO Track 3B.1 Proposal, January 28, 2021, at 6.
+&lt;sup>132 CAISO Track 3B.1 Proposal, January 28, 2021, at 6.

 Lastly, CAISO recommends a firm transmission requirement on the last leg to the CAISO and a monthly non-firm transmission requirement on all intervening legs, in order to ensure that imports have the highest deliverability levels where flows can near total transfer limits.
-CAISO also recommends that imports have contractual availability to meet a 16 hour x 7 days a week must-offer obligation into the CAISO market to ensure reliability during critical periods.133
+CAISO also recommends that imports have contractual availability to meet a 16 hour x 7 days a week must-offer obligation into the CAISO market to ensure reliability during critical periods.

-Several parties support CAISO's proposal, including Bonneville, Calpine, CEERT, DMM, MRP, and WPTF.134 BRTM and CalCCA support the proposal but not the firm transmission requirement.135 Those who object to firm transmission generally state that the requirement may create market power opportunities among transmission rights owners.136 PG&E supports requiring source specification but opposes the firm transmission and MOO requirement because it places an undue burden on LSEs that may reduce the ability to rely on imports.137
+Several parties support CAISO's proposal, including Bonneville, Calpine, CEERT, DMM, MRP, and WPTF.
+BRTM and CalCCA support the proposal but not the firm transmission requirement.
+Those who object to firm transmission generally state that the requirement may create market power opportunities among transmission rights owners.
+PG&E supports requiring source specification but opposes the firm transmission and MOO requirement